 Intensity Factor Calculations

-The CO2 emission factors and Source Energy factors can then be calculated, as described in additional detail in the preceding sections.
-Figure 2 and Figure 3, below, show the CO2 emission factors and Source Energy factors respectively for electricity.
-These are annual factors based on the intensity in the 2017-2018 Reference System Plan and incorporate the net effect of both increases from direct emissions and the corresponding supply portfolio response.
+The CO2 emissions factors and Source Energy factors can then be calculated, as described in additional detail in the preceding sections.
+Figure 2 and Figure 3, below, show the direct CO2 emission factors and Source Energy factors respectively for electricity.
+These are annual factors based on the intensity in the 2021 Preferred System Plan and incorporate the net effect of both increases from direct emissions and the corresponding supply portfolio response.
 To use these factors to estimate the change in electricity emissions the annual energy increase (or decrease) is multiplied by the respective factor for CO2 emissions and Source Energy.

 Figure 2: Fuel Substitution CO2 emissions Factors